maninzo1/SENG-LIVE-083021/phase-3/06-activerecord-associations/donation_tracker/README.md

 - A donor will have a name attribute
 - Set up associations between Donor, Donations, and Organization
 - Modify the Donations table to reflect the newly defined associations with a foreign key column.
--

 ### Association Macros
 - has_many
 - belongs_to
 - has many, through

-donors has many donations
-donors has many organizations through donors

-organization has many donations organization has many donors through donations

-donations belongs to organization donation belongs to donor